 When we talk about the best invisible dog fence, most people assume the wireless system.
 And that is logical, as it is the more popular.

 But there are actually two types of invisible dog fence, which are the wired underground, and the wireless fence.
 The wider system is more expensive if you have a large property, and requires more money for maintenance.
+But if the wider system is more beneficial, cost can be covered using a hassle free auto title loan.

 Here is a quick breakdown.